fleetdm/fleet/handbook/business-operations/README.md

 #### Creating a new position in Breezy
 > TODO: document how to post a job on fleetdm.com/apply using Breezy and manage the hiring process

+#### Checking legal restrictions on hiring
+Fleet maintains a list of companies with whom Fleet has do-not-solicit terms that prevents us from making offers to employees of these companies.
+The list is in the Do Not Solicit tab of the [BizOps spreadhseet](https://docs.google.com/spreadsheets/d/1lp3OugxfPfMjAgQWRi_rbyL_3opILq-duHmlng_pwyo/edit#gid=0).

 #### Interviewing at Fleet
 We're glad you're interested in joining the team!
 Here are some of the things you can anticipate throughout this process: